SETTING UP ESIM DUAL SIM ON YOUR ANDROID + FAQS

 - Open Settings > Connections > SIM Card Manager

-- Select Add Mobile > Scan Carrier QR Code
+- Select Add Mobile plan > Scan Carrier QR Code

 Alternatively, you can enter the details manually if needed: